Looking for the best oil for cutting boards? Keep on reading, you’re in the right place.

-My favorite oil is the Abundant Chef Cutting Board and Butcher Block Oil.
-It’s food grade, flame resistant, and gets the job done.
-Check it’s Amazon listing here for pricing.
+My favorite oil is the Caren & Doucet Cutting Board and Butcher Block Oil.
+It’s food grade, vegan, flame resistant, and gets the job done.
+Check it’s Amazon listing here.

 It also helps prevent swelling of the wood which can ultimately lead to your cutting board to warp and fall apart.
 If you are still learning about cutting boards, here is a list to get you started.
 Otherwise continue reading about a few of the popular choices for keeping your cutting boards in tip-top shape.